 Construction Loans: Everything You Need To Know

 Finding the perfect house can be a fun yet challenging endeavor.
-With so many styles to choose from – colonial, ranch, midcentury modern, townhouse and tudor, just to name a few – sometimes people don’t know where to even start.
+With so many factors to consider while house hunting – including house style, size and location, just to name a few – sometimes people don’t know where to even start.

 What Is A Construction Loan?

 A construction loan is a short-term loan that covers only the costs of custom home building.
 This is different from a mortgage, and it’s considered specialty financing.
 Once the home is built, the prospective occupant must apply for a mortgage to pay for the completed home.
 While we don’t finance construction loans, we can help you when it comes time to convert this to a permanent mortgage.

 There are several key differences between a construction loan and a traditional mortgage.
 As mentioned, construction loans are short-term loans, usually no longer than a year in length.
 On the other hand, traditional mortgages are long-term loans, with terms typically ranging from 15 – 30 years.
 With a mortgage, the borrower receives the money in one lump sum.
 Upon closing on the loan, the payments start immediately and consist of both principal and interest.

 When you take out a construction loan, you’ll usually make interest-only payments while the construction is being completed.
 Construction loans also tend to have higher interest rates than most home loans because they are considered to be more risky for lenders.

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.

 If a sign-in page does not automatically pop up in a new tab, click here

 You can use a construction loan to cover the total cost of building a home, including the land, labor, materials and permits.
 The approval process for a construction loan is similar to that of a typical mortgage in that you’ll need to apply and submit documentation to your lender.